Bachelor of Arts in New Testament Studies

-Provide students with a broad understanding of New Testament backgrounds.
+- Provide students with a broad understanding of New Testament backgrounds.

-- Develop an awareness of the Jewish roots of Christianity.
+- Develop an awareness of the Jewish foundations of Christianity.

 - Develop biblical research and analytical skills at the undergraduate level necessary for ministry and ongoing biblical studies.

-- Assist in developing a biblical worldview and lifestyle.
+- Assist students in developing a biblical worldview and lifestyle.

-- Develop a commitment to lifelong learning, growth, and ministry.
+- Develop a commitment to lifelong learning and growth.

 Upon Successful Completion, You Will be Able To

 - Analyze the New Testament writings in light of their authorship, audience, and their historical/cultural backgrounds.

-- Understand and describe the Jewish roots of Christianity.
+- Understand and describe the Jewish foundations of Christianity.

 - Demonstrate proficiency in areas of structure, themes, major figures, and events of the books of the Bible.

-- Demonstrate through your participation in course-related forums the sharing of ideas and mutual support.
+- Demonstrate through participation in course-related forums the sharing of ideas and mutual support.

 Course of Study